DMA, Choral Music, University of Southern California

-John is a native of Kalamazoo, Michigan and is a graduate of Western Michigan University and Columbia University.
+Dr. John Russell is a native of Kalamazoo, Michigan and is a graduate of Western Michigan University and Columbia University.
 He received his Doctorate of Musical Arts in Choral Music from the University of Southern California.
 His primary conducting mentors are Craig Arnold, Joe Miller and Jo-Michael Scheibe and he has studied voice with William Appel, Curt Peterson, Jeanne Goffi-Fynn and Gary Glaze.
-He currently resides in San Diego with his wife, Jill and their son, Parker.
+He currently resides in San Diego with his wife, Jill and son, Parker.

 Photographer: Gary Payne